 “The basic design of a tipi or pyramid-style tent has been around for millennia.
-For good reason: they are easy to set up, remarkably durable, and use space efficiently.”
-From Mid-Life is Wonderful: Pyramid Tent History By Forrest McCarthy
+For good reason: they are easy to set up, remarkably durable, and use space efficiently.” // Forrest McCarthy – Mid-Life is Wonderful: Pyramid Tent History

 STAKES: THE DIFFERENCE BETWEEN HOLDING DOWN THE FORT, AND CHASING IT

 Can a backpacker be passionate about these humdrum items?
 Yes.
 There’s a lot at, wait for it… at STAKE without them.
 Couldn’t help it.
 They’re critical for pitching your shelter, can end up being a perfect tool in situations you haven’t imagined yet, and, if designed and constructed properly, they’re just as effective in their lightest possible form.
 These are crucial pieces of gear you don't want to skimp out on.

 My hiking partner and I used the UltaMid 2 Pyramid Tent while thru hiking Patagonia.
 We both have tall torsos so were delighted to find a tent with both the head room and floor space for us to both be comfortable.
 The vestibule was ample, and the various inserts allowed us to adapt to the conditions (bug net or no?)

 PACKRAFTER // EXPLORER // ALASKAN GEAR // THINGSTOLUCAT.COM